chethan25/tv-series-file-renamer/README.md

 # Instructions to run the script

-* Download the package.
+* Download the package
 * Navigate to the package folder in the terminal
-* In the command line run pip3 install -r requirements.txt.
+* In the command line run `$ pip3 install -r requirements.txt`
-* Make sure your folders are in the following format.
+* Make sure your folders are in the following format

   Better Call Saul/